coli-saar/tracl/main.typ

 to switch the section numbering over to letters.
 See @sec:appendix for an example.

+#figure(
+  image("pics/spec-paths-cubic01.svg"),
+  caption: [A figure with a caption that runs for more than one line.
+The example picture comes from the #link("https://github.com/openscad/svg-tests")[openscad svg-tests] repository.]
+) <fig:experiments>

-= Limitations
+= Known Limitations

 The Typst ACL style currently has a number of limitations compared to the more mature LaTeX style.
-Here are some workaround.
+Here are some workarounds.

 - Author lists with more than three authors will be very crowded.
 There is currently no real way to expand the titlebox or use a larger grid for the author list.